This post may contain affiliate links. To read our affiliate policy, click here.

 You have learned about several clean skincare product choices for each step in the sections above.
 At present, my favorite non-toxic beauty products are Crunchi skincare and makeup (embedded in the link, $10 off 1st purchase on all Crunchi products).

-Further, I believe some of the best age-defying cosmetic ingredients are hyaluronic acid, peptides, vitamin C, niacinamide, squalane, and bakuchiol (as a plant-based form of vitamin A).
+Further, I believe some of the best age-defying cosmetic ingredients are hyaluronic acid, peptides, vitamin C, ferulic acid, niacinamide, squalane, and bakuchiol (as a plant-based form of vitamin A).
 Hyaluronic acid is also good for dry skin.
-For bakuchiol products, check out Beauty by Earth bakuchiol line (IREAD12), Beautycounter Ultra Renewal Eye Cream, and Beautycounter Tripeptide Radiance Serum.

-Visit the IRLFY shop for more options of safe skincare and personal care products.
+Visit the I Read Labels For You blog and shop for more options of safe skincare and personal care products.
 Check out our e-books, including Your Savvy Consumer Superpower that will teach you how to estimate the safety of a product in seconds!
 And for our professional services, please turn here.

 Download The Free Guide!